ashtonesawyer/secdevops/final/final.md

 changed root password because default gets removed after 24hrs?

+changed config to make internal ports match internal and change http to https. add tz to make cookie check work. then CLEAR COOKIES or it won't realize it's been fixed...

 ## bitwarden
 vaultwarden is easier says kevin

 domain -- need a domain name for ssl cert, usually handled w/ dynamic dns
 	point at cs.pdx.edu/pdx.edu

+Ended up just doing minimal config and then ssh port forwarding ssh -NL 80:noble0:80 bsd

 ## Frigate
+docker compose from logan

+spin it up
+get creds from logs
+login
+nothing to see bc no cameras

 ## Jekyll
+set up a runner according to docs

+grabbed gitlab example repo for jekyll

+added gitlab runner to passwdless sudo made custom clone url to http://localhost:7080 for runner

 # Terraform + Ansible